Skip to main content

 Gantt Chart: A Gantt chart typically consists of a horizontal bar chart with each bar representing a specific task or activity.
 The chart displays the start and end dates of each task, as well as the duration and progress of each task.

 Dependencies between tasks can be shown by linking the bars with arrows.
 Milestones, which are key events or deliverables in the project, are also marked on the chart.
-The proper use of a gantt chart can be a huge benefit to keeping projects on-time and on-task.
+The proper use of a Gantt chart can be a huge benefit to keeping projects on-time and on-task.

 Need expert help selecting the right Business Intelligence (BI) Software?